Sanford Program for Undergraduate Research (SPUR) and NSF Research Experience for Undergraduates (REU)

 Participants gain valuable experience by attending weekly workshops geared towards career preparation, such as ethics in scientific research, career opportunities, and how to apply to and interview for graduate school.
 Students may also opt to participate in weekly GRE preparatory workshop that is offered as part of the program.
 Trainees prepare and present a short oral presentation based on their proposed project at the beginning of the program.

-At the end of the summer, students will share their research project results with the Sioux Falls area scientific and medical community at a poster symposium.
-Trainees will be encouraged to present their findings at national meetings, provided the funding is available, and co-authorship on peer-reviewed publications resulting from their research is possible.
+At the end of the summer, students share their research project results at a poster symposium.
+Students are encouraged to present their findings at national meetings, provided the funding is available, and co-authorship on peer-reviewed publications resulting from their research is possible.
 Should the Sanford principal investigator consent, research could continue into the academic year.

-In 2011, SPUR received the Patriotic Employer Award from the South Dakota National Guard.
+The racial/ethnic groups that are significantly underrepresented at advanced levels of science and engineering in the U.S. are Native Americans (including American Indians and Alaskan Natives), African-Americans, Hispanics, and Native Pacific Islanders.
+In 2011, we received the Patriotic Employer Award from the South Dakota National Guard.
 Applications from Veterans and members of the armed services will receive extra consideration.

 Applicants will be evaluated based upon:

 Complete all the information for the application that is on this website.
 Save the application for your records and click on the submit button.
 An e-mail will be sent to you confirming receipt of your application.
 If you do not receive this e-mail or have other problems, please contact REU@sanfordhealth.org or (605) 312-6590.

 IMPORTANT: In addition, please send a copy of your official transcripts (one from each college you have attended) and two letters of recommendation.
 Only sealed official transcripts or official electronic transcripts will be accepted.
 You must arrange for transcripts from all institutions where you have taken college level courses.